logzio/logz-docs/_source/logzio_collections/_prometheus-sources/cloudwatch.md

 This integration creates a Kinesis Data Firehose delivery stream that links to your CloudWatch metrics stream and then sends the metrics to your Logz.io account.

-This integration currently only available on Logz.io region US-east-1.
+This integration currently only available on Logz.io regions US-east-1 and EU-central-1.

 #### Setup